ByteB4rb1e/PSConfluencePublisher/README.md

 ## Testing

-This program requires [Pester v5](https://pester.dev/) to execute it's test suite.
+This program requires [Pester](https://pester.dev/) to execute it's test suite.

+The test suite aims to be executable under most circumstances.
+We've been dropping usage of Pester v5 functionalities so that it works with Pester down to version 3, since Pester v3 is available in PowerShell (5) Desktop by default.
+Due to the security mechanisms implemented in PowerShell Desktop, installing the Pester v5 module may not be feasible for some.

 Execute `pwsh scripts/test.ps1` to run the entire test suite.